 The design of the Tasks bars have been changed.
 Tasks bars are now positioned under the main project bar in the timeline, and are identified by a slit on the top right hand corner.
 The “Forecast” time for that task is in regular typeface and the hours remaining for its completion can be seen in bold.

 On the left hand sidebar, below each project, you'll find Non-Project time for each team member (identified with grey columns) which is the area that represent vacation, holidays, sick leave, meetings, training sessions, and other non-project time you may have added.

 Register time on a tasks.
-Registered hours on tasks are fully colored in and non-registered time is hollow but still connected to the full duration of the task allocation on the timeline by a dotted outline. (indicating when a team member has started and stopped on a given task)
+Registered hours on tasks are fully colored in and non-registered time is hollow and connected to the task's next registration by a dotted outline.
+(Indicating when a team member has started and stopped on a given task)